Call for Marie Curie Postdoctoral Fellows

 Eligibility and Requirements:

 - Hold a PhD and have at most 8 years of full-time research experience by the time of the application.
+For information on how to calculate this, please see here.
 The full-time research experience includes the period of doctoral studies.

 Application Materials: